 | Give a Gift |

 Kendall A. Bell's poetry has been most recently published in Thick With Conviction and Melancholy Hyperbole.
 He was nominated for Sundress Publications' Best of the Net collection in 2007, 2009, 2011, 2012, 2013 and 2015.
-He is the author of seventeen chapbooks.
+He is the author of eighteen chapbooks.
 His current chapbook is "Into The Undertow", and is available from Indigent Press.
 He is the founder and co-editor of the online journal Chantarelle's Notebook and publisher/editor of Maverick Duck Press.
 His chapbooks are available through Maverick Duck Press.
 He lives in Southern New Jersey.

 Langhorne Manor, PA